Serena Williams and Albert Pujols Repeat History on Monday Night

-Serena Williams and Albert Pujols repeat history on Monday night originally appeared on NBC Sports Washington
+Serena Williams and Albert Pujols repeat history on Monday night originally appeared on NBC Sports Chicago

 With today's advances in training, rehab and nutrition, athletes in their forties continue to defy time.
 On Monday night, Serena Williams and Albert Pujols proved that yet again.